RogerVFbr/serverless-quarkus-spring-lambda-sqs/README.md

 ## Introduction

-The single most troublesome characteristic of cloud functions is the **cold start**, which adds uncomfortable amounts of delay to the completion of a function's execution, after it being dormant or not used for longer periods of time (usually around 5 minutes, depending mainly on resources' availability on AWS and amount of allocated memory).
-This feature becomes even worse when writing cloud functions in *compiled languages*, such as Java or C#, making a single cold start worth over 10 or even 15 seconds of delay, rendering such solutions **impractical for latency sensitive applications**, such as APIs serving end users via mobile or web clients.
+The single most troublesome characteristic of cloud functions is the **cold start**, which adds uncomfortable amounts of delay to the completion of a function's execution.
+After being dormant for longer periods of time (usually around 5 minutes, depending on different factors) the function container shuts down and needs to be restarted.
+This feature manifests dramatically when writing cloud functions in *compiled languages*, such as Java or C#, making a single cold start worth over 10 or even 15 seconds of delay, rendering such solutions **impractical for latency sensitive applications**, such as APIs serving end users via mobile or web clients.

-Another cumbersome aspect of cloud function programming, is the fact that in the standard approach of writing APIs with them, each endpoint's verb ends up getting assigned to a single function, making such architecture **highly coupled to the infrastucture** and usually **depadronized**.
+Another cumbersome aspect of cloud function programming, is the fact that in the standard approach of writing APIs with them, each endpoint's verb ends up getting assigned to a single function, making such architecture **highly coupled to the infrastucture** and usually **less than standardized**.

-The architectural attempt presented in this POC aims to approach these two topics by providing the following solutions:
+The architectural attempt presented in this POC aims to approach these two topics through:
 * **A single cloud function must serve the entire API**.
 This approach allows the usage of tried and tested frameworks, in this case *Spring*, in the form of Quarkus Spring Extensions, permiting as such a standardized development pattern.
 This general concept would allow the API to be easily